 Skip to main content

-Real-time Twitter monitoring - detecting new tweets from specific accounts, tracking keyword mentions as they happen, and feeding live X data into your applications - is the foundation of social listening, breaking news alerts, competitive intelligence, and automated engagement tools.
-This guide shows you how to build a near-real-time monitoring system using the Sorsa API that detects new tweets within seconds of posting, with complete working examples in Python and JavaScript.
-Sorsa API delivers fresh data on every request: if a tweet was posted half a second ago, your next API call will return it.
-Combined with a rate limit of 20 requests per second and response times under 400ms, you can build monitoring loops that rival dedicated streaming services - with the simplicity of standard REST calls and without managing persistent connections, reconnection logic, or complex authentication flows.
+Detect new tweets from specific accounts, track keyword mentions as they happen, and feed live X data into your application.
+This guide shows how to build a near-real-time monitoring pipeline on top of the Sorsa API using a pull-based polling pattern.
+Sorsa returns fresh data on every request.
+If a tweet was posted half a second ago, the next API call will include it.
+Combined with a 20 requests-per-second rate limit and response times around 300ms, polling-based loops match or beat most managed streaming services for the use cases below, without persistent connections, reconnect logic, or OAuth.

 How Polling-Based Monitoring Works

-1. Poll an endpoint at a regular interval (every 1-30 seconds).
+1. Poll an endpoint at a regular interval (1 to 30 seconds).

-2. Compare results against previously seen tweet IDs to identify new tweets.
+2. Compare results against previously seen tweet IDs to identify what is new.

-3. Process new tweets - send alerts, store in a database, post to Slack, etc.
+3. Process new tweets: send alerts, store, fan out to Slack, Discord, etc.

 4. Repeat.